MalgorzataKowalik/flashcards-app/README.md

 - possibility of repeating questions to which the user did not know the answers

 ## Upcoming features:
-- account creating and logging in
+- account creating and logging in (work in progress)
-- possibility od adding custom collections
+- possibility of adding custom collections
 - custom backend

 ## Technologies: